MasahikoSawada/Patch-Spell-Checker/README.md

   -s, --source-file     Focus on whole source file written in C or C++.
 False
                         by default.
   -w, --show-word       Show only wrong word without line.
+  -D, --docs            Focus on document rather than C or C++ file.
+False by
+                        default.
 ```

 # How to use